-If you aren’t an admin but would still like to file a report, you can do so via this link.
-Make sure you have screenshots of the conversation or any other relevant information you have regarding the issue.
+If you are not an admin but would still like to file a report, you can do so via this link.
+Ensure you have screenshots of the conversation or any other relevant information regarding the issue.

 Kicking someone on Discord

 If you believe someone’s not worth your time but they haven’t broken any Discord guidelines, you can kick them off your server!
 They won’t be able to message or interact with you unless you add them again.
 To do this:

 - Click on a Discord channel where this person can be found.